open-resources/physics_bank/content/public/006.Force/Dynamics of Circular Motion/Frictionless Table/frictionless_table.md

     variables: m1, m2, g, r
     weight: 1
     allow-blank: false
+myst:
   substitutions:
     params:
       vars:
         title: Rotation on a Frictionless Table
 ---
 # {{ params.vars.title }}
 A mass $m_1$ is connected to a mass $m_2$ by a massless string that passes through a hole in a table as shown in the figure below.
 Mass $m_1$ rotates about the hole with radius $r$, while mass $m_2$ hangs below the table.
 The angular velocity $\omega$ of mass $m_1$ is such that $m_2$ remains at rest.